RMIT-COSC1127-1125-AI24/AI24-DOC/FAQ-PROJECTS.md

 As you can see my laptop is ~2x faster than the cluster machines.

 So, _how fast is your laptop_?

+## How can I check which GH username I am using for GitHub Classroom in the course?

+The GitHub username you selected is in the name of all of the projects you clone. (e.g. if the repo is called `project-1-search-<username>`, then you used GH `username` account).
+This is the account with which you should make commits with so we can link them to you through classrooms.
+You must then have your GIT configuration to commit with such user so that your commits are counted as yours.
+See [this question](#i-have-committed-to-the-remote-repo-but-i-am-not-listed-as-a-contributor-why) as well.

 ------------------------------
 # PYTHON